 Objectives:

-• Outline the treatment strategies for a patient with telogen effluvium.
+- Apply the appropriate treatment strategies and support for a patient with telogen effluvium.

 Introduction

-Telogen effluvium is a form of nonscarring alopecia characterized by diffuse, often acute hair shedding.[1][2][3][4][5]
+Telogen effluvium is a form of nonscarring alopecia characterized by diffuse, often acute, hair shedding.[1][2][3][4][5]
 Another form that is chronic with a more insidious onset also exists.
-Telogen effluvium is excessive shedding of resting or telogen hair after some metabolic stress, hormonal changes, or medication.
+Telogen effluvium is the excessive shedding of resting or telogen hair after some metabolic stress, hormonal changes, or medication.
 Telogen hair is also known as club hair due to the shape of the root.
-In a normal healthy person's scalp, about 85% are anagen hair and 15% are telogen hair.
-Anagen hair are actively growing hair while telogen hair are resting hair.
-A few hairs may also be in catagen.
-A hair follicle usually grows anagen hair for almost four years, then rests for about four months.
-A new anagen hair begins to grow under the resting telogen hair and pushes it out.
-If there is some kind of stress to the body it can cause 70% of anagen hair to precipitate into the telogen phase thus causing hair loss.
+In a normal, healthy individual's scalp, about 85% is anagen hair, and 15% is telogen hair.
+Anagen hair is actively growing hair, whereas telogen hair is resting hair.
+A few hairs may also be in the catagen or transition phase.
+A hair follicle typically produces anagen hair for almost 4 years and then rests for about 4 months.
+A new anagen hair grows under the resting telogen hair and pushes it out.
+If the body remains under significant stress, approximately 70% of anagen hair precipitates into the telogen phase, thus causing hair loss.[6]

 Etiology

-Telogen effluvium is a reactive process, triggered by metabolic stress, hormonal changes, or medications.
-Common triggering events are acute febrile illness; severe infection; major surgery; severe trauma; postpartum hormonal changes, particularly a decrease in estrogen; hypothyroidism; discontinuing estrogen-containing medication; crash dieting; low protein intake; heavy metal ingestion; and iron deficiency.
-Many medications have been linked to telogen effluvium, but the most common are beta-blockers, retinoids (including excess vitamin A), anticoagulants, propylthiouracil, carbamazepine, and immunizations.
+Telogen effluvium is a reactive process triggered by metabolic stress, hormonal changes, or medications.
+Common triggering events include acute febrile illness; severe infection;[7] major surgery; severe trauma; postpartum hormonal changes, particularly a decrease in estrogen; hypothyroidism;[8] sudden discontinuation of estrogen-containing medications; crash dieting; low protein intake; heavy metal ingestion; and iron deficiency.
+Many medications have been linked to telogen effluvium, but the most common are beta-blockers; retinoids, including excess vitamin A; anticoagulants; propylthiouracil; carbamazepine; and immunizations.[9]

 Epidemiology

-Telogen effluvium can occur in people of any age, any gender, and any racial background.
-The exact prevalence of telogen effluvium is not known, but it is considered to be quite common.
-A large percentage of adults experience an episode of telogen effluvium at some point.
-Telogen effluvium can occur in either sex, though women have a greater tendency to experience this condition because of postpartum hormonal changes.
-Also, women are more disturbed by hair shedding than men and are therefore more likely to seek medical attention.
-[6][7][8][9]
+Telogen effluvium is a condition that can affect individuals of any age, gender, or racial background.
+The exact prevalence of telogen effluvium is unknown, but it is considered quite common.
+Many adults experience an episode of telogen effluvium at some point in their lifetime.[10]
+Although telogen effluvium can manifest in both men and women, women tend to be more susceptible because of postpartum hormonal changes.
+In addition, women are more disturbed by hair shedding compared to men and are more likely to seek medical attention.[11][12][13][14]

 Pathophysiology

-Telogen effluvium is triggered when physiologic stress causes a large number of hairs in the growing phase of the hair cycle (anagen) to abruptly enter the resting phase (telogen).
-The growth of the telogen hairs ceases for 1 to 6 months (on average 3 months), though this cessation of growth is not noticed by the patient.
-When the hairs reenter the growth phase (anagen), the hairs which had been suspended in the resting phase (telogen) are extruded from the follicle, and hair shedding is observed.
+Telogen effluvium is triggered when physiologic stress causes a large number of hairs in the growing phase (anagen phase) of the hair cycle to abruptly enter the resting phase (telogen phase).
+During this phase, the growth of the telogen hairs ceases for 1 to 6 months (on average 3 months), though the patient does not notice this cessation of growth.
+When the affected hairs re-enter the growth phase (anagen phase), the hair strands that had been suspended in the resting phase (telogen) are extruded from the follicle, resulting in noticeable hair shedding.

 Histopathology